herveDarritchon/herdev-blog/content/_index.md

 Our World is moving fast but Computer Science is moving even faster.
 So, as a Dev, we are ***"on the Edge"***.
 In everyday we have to learn new paradigmes, new languages, new frameworks.
 It is quite a challenge and there some kind of gamble to make the right choice.

 So It's been a while since I wanted to share my experience and my point of view on ***"Being a Dev"***, so I have started this blog.

+I will talk about any reflexions, issues, new paradigmes and codes I encounter in my day to day work.